Numerical Optimization of Planar Nozzle Shapes for Fused Deposition Modeling: Numerical Experiments

 \section{Numerical Experiments}

-This section contains several numerical experiments: First, the results from the viscous model are presented for the angle optimization, followed by those for the spline-based parametrization.
-Section \ref{Viscoelastic Model} presents the results for the viscoelastic material model, considering both the angle and spline parametrizations.
-The geometric parameters are listed in Table~\ref{tab_geometry_experiment}.
-For the viscous model, different outlet diameters were tested as well.
+This section contains the numerical experiments: First, the results from the angle optimization are presented, followed by those for the spline-based parametrization.
+The geometry, boundary conditions, and material parameters are specified in Section~\ref{Boundary Conditions}.
+Three different materials are used in the numerical experiments: PA6/66, PET-G, and PLA.
+For the angle optimization, four different extrusion velocities are tested.
+For the computationally expensive spline-based shape optimization, only an extrusion velocity of 110 mm/s is used.

 \FloatBarrier